rundeck/rundeck/docs/en/00-introduction/00-chapter1.md

 of features that will alleviate time-consuming grunt work and make it easy for you to scale up your scripting efforts.

+RunDeck allows you to run tasks on any number of nodes from a web-based or command-line interface.
+RunDeck also includes other features that make it easy to scale up your scripting efforts including: access control, workflow building, scheduling, logging, and integration with external sources for node and option data.

 Already itching to install it?
 Jump ahead to [Installing RunDeck](#installing-rundeck).